Nalipp/Stat-su/README.md

   /-- current

+  fix timeSlip post bug

+  /-- current

   add timeConverter function to totalTime refactor the timeConverter function to be accessable to both components

-  /-- current

   add to TimeSlipItem
   - created